Writing Podcast

 - Let your mind wander.
 Go for walks without music.

-- Failing is central to learning.
-Write terrible first drafts.
+- It's okay to write terrible first drafts.

 - Capture the essence of something.
-Doesn't have to realistic.
-Like Picasso's bull painting, trying to paint a bull in as few lines as possible to get to the essence of a bull
+Like Picasso's bull painting, trying to paint a bull in as few lines as possible.

 - Keep diverging and converging ideas.
-That's the creative process.
-Play the good cop and bad cop.
+Play the good cop and bad cop with ideas.

 - Imagine you're in a lucid dream while writing.